jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview_backup.md

 2004 - 27000000 KT
 2016 - 33000000 KT

-### Debt

-People need money and so do governments.
-Debt is used by everyone to pay for things today...

-National debt of the United States has been growing.
-In 2006 it was 8 trillion, 2016 18 trillion, and 2024 34 trillion.
+National debt of the United States
+2006 - 8 trillion
+2016 - 18 trillion
+2024 - 34 trillion

 Federal debt to revenue ratio The federal government has a 6.75 to 1 debt to revenue ratio as of Q2 2023.
 1966 - 2.2